-DCHHS Reports the Fourteenth Human Case of West Nile Virus
+DCHHS Reports the First Human Case of West Nile Virus

-DALLAS (September 10, 2021) - Dallas County Health and Human Services (DCHHS) reports the fourteenth human case of West Nile Virus (WNV) infection in Dallas County for 2021.
-The patient is a resident of the 75204 zip code in Dallas and was diagnosed with West Nile Neuroinvasive Disease (WNND).
-Due to privacy and confidentiality reasons, DCHHS does not disclose personal information on the patient.
+DALLAS (April 7, 2022) - Dallas County Health and Human Services (DCHHS) reports the first human case of West Nile Virus (WNV) infection in Dallas County for 2022.
+The patient is a male resident of the 75219 zip code in Dallas and was diagnosed with West Nile Neuroinvasive Disease (WNND.)
+Due to privacy and confidentiality reasons, DCHHS does not disclose personal information about the patient.